danielshaya/reactivejournal/README.md

 ### 1. Testing

 Testing is a primary motivation for RxJournal.
-It effectively allows developers to blackbox test their code by recording all inputs and outputs in and out of their programs.
+RxJournal allows developers to blackbox test their code by recording all inputs and outputs in and out of their programs.

 One possible use case are unit tests where RxJournal recordings can be used to create